Rethinking Text-based Protein Understanding: Retrieval or LLM?: Experiments

 \section{Experiments}

 This section comprehensively evaluates the proposed RAPM with the benchmark and metric proposed in Sec.~\ref{sec:benchmark}.
-Experimental results demonstrate that retrieval-based methods show significant performance degradation in OOD-benchmarks.
+Experimental results demonstrate that retrieval-based methods show significant performance degradation in the Pro-Inst-OOD benchmark.
 In ablation studies, we assess the impact of the number of items retrieved, database indexing methods, and prompt construction approaches for retrieval.